webcrawls/Quantum/README.md

 # Quantum

-Quantum is a random location generator plugin for Minecraft servers running 1.16+.
-It provides an exhaustive API to allow plugins and users to define their own custom location generation algorithms.
+Quantum is a location generation API for Minecraft 1.16+.
+It provides an interface (through plugin extensions) to interact with internal location APIs.
+Quantum can be configured to generate locations under highly customizable criteria, such as:

-As Quantum is intended to be used as an API, there are no user-facing features implemented.
-Instead of bundlng the logic for the various first-party modules, Quantum is currently split up into three modules: QuantumAPI, QuantumWild, and QuantumSpawn.
+- **always** in a forest biome...
+- **never** in a water lake...
+- **always** near a pig...
+- **never** near a zombie...
+- **within** 1000 blocks of 0,0...
+- AND **never** in a cave!

+These are only a few of the many possibilities Quantum's advanced configuration offers.
+Quantum is very adaptable, and can (and is!) used by many types of servers: Factions, minigames, PvP, and more.
+Quantum's documentation is constantly growing, so make sure to check out the wiki page and the [Discord server](https://chat.ksc.sh)!

+## Modules

-## QuantumAPI
+### QuantumAPI

-- An API for plugins
+- An API for plugins.
-- Provides configuration for users to modify rulesets
+- Provides configuration for users to modify rulesets.

-## QuantumSpawn
+### QuantumSpawn

-- Requires QuamtumAPI
+- Requires QuantumAPI.
-- Uses rulesets to enable random spawning mechanics
+- Uses rulesets to enable random spawning mechanics.

-QuantumSpawn is still in development, but you can read more [here](#).

-## QuantumWild
+### QuantumWild

-- Requires QuantumAPI
+- Requires QuantumAPI.
-- Provides /wild commands with configurable cooldown & per-world options
+- Provides /wild commands with configurable cooldown & per-world options.

-QuantumWild is still in development, but you can read more [here](#).
+> Keep in mind, these modules often receive updates bringing more features.
+See the wiki page and my Discord server to get the latest information.

 ## Features